-Your credit card will automatically convert the local charges into dollars on your statement, often with a service fee (in most cases) that shows up on your monthly statement.
+Your credit card will automatically convert the local charges for any purchases into dollars, often with a service fee (in most cases) that shows up on your monthly statement.
 The advantage is the written record of purchases and that you won't need to pay until billed.
-However, despite the convenience (carrying a credit card is highly recommended) it can be very easy to overspend.
-Carry at least some cash and be disciplined about purchases.
-I mainly use cash, using an ATM/debit card to get it, usually at the airport as soon as I get to London.
+However, the convenience of carrying a credit card (highly recommended) can also make it very easy to overspend.
+Always have at least some cash and be disciplined about purchases.
+I mainly operate with cash, using an ATM/debit card to get it, usually at the airport as soon as I get to London.
 You get the bank's exchange rate, but there is usually also a fee per transaction.
-Before departure, find out how much your bank fee is per transaction so that you are not unpleasantly surprised and make sure your bank account allows for international withdrawals.
+Before departure, find out how much your bank charges per transaction and make sure your bank account allows international withdrawals.
 Double check that your PIN number will work abroad!
 Not all ATM cards automatically do: some need activation.
 There also may be problems if your debit card is linked to a savings account vs. a checking account.
-Make sure you contact your bank and check what it will cost and how to use your debit card/ATM in London before departure.
+Make sure you contact your bank and ask about using both debit and credit cards in London from home, before departure.

-Do not buy traveler's checks, almost no one uses them any longer.
-Do not carry large amounts of US currency, but have some as a back-up that you can exchange in a pinch, in case of difficulties with your credit or debit card.
-It is probably a good idea to arrive in London with at least 100 gbp (Great Britain Pounds) which you can order ahead from your bank (plan ahead, it takes several days) or get at your departure airport.
+Do not buy traveler's checks, no one uses them any longer.
+Do not carry large amounts of UB currency, but it is handy to have some as a back-up that you can exchange in a pinch, in case of difficulties with your credit or debit card.
+It is probably a good idea to arrive in London with at least 100 GBP (Great Britain Pounds) which you can order ahead from your bank (plan ahead, it takes several days) or get at your departure airport.
 To summarize: Use cash whenever possible (using an ATM card to withdraw cash as necessary) and keep very close track of debit and credit card usage and fees.